SamuelKupferschmid/lp-solver/README.md

 `public bool FindPivot(out Variable head, out Variable row)` returns true if a valid PivotElement exists on the `Tableau`.
 The `head`and `row` values will indicate the concerned row and column.

+`public static Tableau NextTableau(Tableau t, Variable pHead, Variable pRow)` returns a new Tableau by applying Simplex Iteration with the PivotElement given by `pHead` and `pRow`.